YaolingYang/HTRX/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-This is the location for the HTRX tool that was used in [Barrie, W. et al. Genetic risk for Multiple Sclerosis originated in Pastoralist Steppe populations. bioRxiv (2022)](https://www.biorxiv.org/content/10.1101/2022.09.23.509097v1).
+This is the location for the HTRX tool that was used in [Barrie W, Yang Y, Attfield K E, et al. Genetic risk for Multiple Sclerosis originated in Pastoralist Steppe populations. bioRxiv (2022)](https://www.biorxiv.org/content/10.1101/2022.09.23.509097v1).

 -   Authors: